danielbodnar/awesome-stars/README.md

 - [frappe/frappe](https://github.com/frappe/frappe) - Low code web framework for real world applications, in Python and Javascript
 - [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) - Application to comfortably monitor your Internet traffic 🕵️‍♂️
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
-- [matanolabs/matano](https://github.com/matanolabs/matano) - Open source cloud-native security lake platform (SIEM alternative) for threat hunting, detection & response, and cybersecurity analytics at petabyte scale on AWS
+- [matanolabs/matano](https://github.com/matanolabs/matano) - Open source security data lake for threat hunting, detection & response, and cybersecurity analytics at petabyte scale on AWS
 - [ION28/BLUESPAWN](https://github.com/ION28/BLUESPAWN) - An Active Defense and EDR software to empower Blue Teams
 - [yampelo/beagle](https://github.com/yampelo/beagle) - Beagle is an incident response and digital forensics tool which transforms security logs and data into graphs.
 - [tenzir/tenzir](https://github.com/tenzir/tenzir) - Open source data pipelines for security teams.